jeff1evesque/machine-learning/README.md

 if more explicit instructions are needed.

 If users choose to forgo rancher, and use the `docker-compose`, then simply install `docker`, as well as `docker-compose`.
-This will allow users deploy the application from any terminal console:
+This will allow the application to be deployed from any terminal console:

 ```bash
 cd /path/to/machine-learning